figonjin/userManagementAPI/README.md

 - The print output in functional tests could be improved a bit
 - There is no db cleanup for functional tests, in case they fail unexpectedly.
 For test_create_valid_user this means that should the user be created but fail to be validated, they need to currently be removed from the database by hand (fastest way is to remove the entire DB and re-initialize it by restarting the Flask app)
 - While input is being sanitized (both for SQL and XSS) more security would be needed to not even allow posting such data into the DB in the first place
+- Normally the functional tests would be their own, separate project.
+But for the sake of brevity I elected to make them a part of the project proper